Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/08-R_DESeq2_countMatrix_to_DE.md

 questions:
 - "How to import a count-matrix (output from nfcore) in R?"
 - "How to generate PCA/Scree plots for exploring multivariate data?"
--
+- "How to use the DESeq2 module to perform differential expression (DE) analysis?"
-- "How to use the DESeq2 module to perform differential expression (DE) analysis"
+- "How to visualise the results from DeSeq2 analysis?"

 objectives: